Juxtagames/M5E-Ruleset/README.md

 We recommend downloading all files from the **'Master' branch only**.

-* To download specific Ruleset documents, visit [Pages](https://github.com/Juxtagames/Modern5E/tree/master/pages).
+* To download specific M5E Ruleset documents, visit [Pages](https://github.com/Juxtagames/Modern5E/tree/master/pages).
-* To download a package of ALL Ruleset documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).
+* To download a package of ALL M5E Ruleset documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).

 ## Work in Progress Downloads

-All Modern5E project files currently in-development are located under the ['Work-in-Progress'](https://github.com/Juxtagames/Modern5E/tree/work-in-progress/pages) branch.
+All Modern5E project files currently in-development - in this case both the M5E Ruleset and the Modern5E Core Rulebook - are located under the ['Work-in-Progress'](https://github.com/Juxtagames/Modern5E/tree/work-in-progress/pages) branch.
 Be aware, this branch and any extraneous branches outside the 'Master' branch are subject to change at anytime.

 ### Work in Progress Tracking